Automely — AI

 Applying DDD principles within NestJS to create modular, maintainable systems for complex business domains.

-Auth & Security hardening
+Auth & Security Hardening

 Implementing secure identity management and granular access control using production-grade security filters and guards.